How We Use Flow to Handle All Our Project Management: Glass & MarkerHarmonie SpaldingLast Updated: November 3, 2013

 Nick Markham: I was a longtime user of OmniFocus, and after discovering Flow, I thought it was great for the collaborative aspect, but not as full featured as what I was used to.
 After spending a while using both systems in parallel, I realized that the amount of freedom in OmniFocus had led me to develop some bad habits.
 I would use the infinitely-nestable subtasks to get overly granular about my tasks, use the hourly due-dates and start dates to plan stuff out in so much detail it was not only impossible to maintain, but also a waste of time.
 So in a nutshell, I first thought it was too simple, but eventually realized it should be simple.

-What are your favourite Flow features to use when planning out a project?
+What are your favourite Flow features to use when managing a project?

 Another handy feature is the way anyone can modify their own tasks.
 I can assign a task with no due date (but a comment saying it needs to happen this week), and let the person executing on it set a due date that fits their schedule.
 The way Flow records every change made by every person also makes it handy to catch up with where a project is and how it got there.

 Another feature I love is temporarily inviting contractors or seasonal employees to join Flow.
-Being able to assign tasks to people working out of the office is awesome, and the contractors have loved it every time we’ve used it (especially with the mobile app).
+Being able to assign tasks to people working out of the office is awesome for our project management efforts, and the contractors have loved it every time we’ve used it (especially with the mobile app).

 How has Flow helped Glass & Marker?